 What Great Managers Do Differently

-Most powerful about these findings about successful management is that each great manager was identified based upon the performance results he produced in his organization.
+Most powerful about these findings on successful management is that each great manager was identified based on the performance results he produced in his organization.

-Additionally, I'll expand upon the human resource management and development information from the book with specific examples and recommendations.
-Managers and human resource management and development professionals can apply the research findings to jump start their management career success.
+Additionally, the role of human resource management and development information from the book are expanded upon with specific examples and recommendations.
+Managers and human resource management and development professionals can apply the research findings to jump-start their management career success.

 An Overall New Approach to Human Resource Development